Top

 INCLUDED:

-• Road book with map, route description and GPS tracks (independent option)
+• Road book with map, route description, and GPS tracks (self-guided option)

-• Transfer from Port A/R as indicated in the program
+• Round-trip transfer from Porto as indicated in the program

-• Daily transportation of personal luggage up to a maximum weight of 20 kg per participant
+• Daily transport of personal luggage up to a maximum of 20 kg per participant

-• Assistance by qualified staff and by phone 24 hours a day with our staff in the office
+• Assistance from qualified staff and 24/7 telephone support with our office team

 NOT INCLUDED:

-• Meals not listed in the detailed itinerary and all beverages except tea and coffee for breakfasts included
+• Meals not mentioned in the detailed itinerary

 Contact us to receive a personalized quote.